 You learned from your parents and your church that: “Jesus loves the little children, All the children of the world.
 Red and Yellow, black and white; they are precious in his sight.
 Jesus loves the little children of the world.”
 That song stays with you for the rest of your life.
 You will always try to see the best in people and love them, given half a chance.
 You try to understand why people behave the way they do sometimes but this will continue to boggle your mind!

 Two other things you learned from your mom and dad.
 Music was always important in your life because Moma taught you a love of music.
 She could play the piano and sing.
-This will be a big part of your life later especially.
+This will be a big part of your life.

 When you can get the humor started before the guilt, anxiety, or fear begin, you will do fine!

 Elaine I want you to know something that you are never to forget!!
 You are precious and wonderful.
 Do not let anyone ever make you feel dumb!!
 In fact don’t let anyone make you feel anything bad about yourself!
-Your own guilt and your loving heart are enough for you to deal with.
+Your own conscience and your loving heart are enough for you to deal with anything.

 So to finish up this love letter to you, love God, love yourself (because He certainly does), and love your family.
 Remember that there is only one you.
 You are a person of love and joy and will always keep that even when your life gets very complicated by a husband who gets sick.
 But don’t worry about that right now.
 Just learn to see your good qualities and don’t be so hard on yourself.
 Enjoy your rich childhood.

 You are very dear to me!
-I would love to meet you as an older sister now and talk with you to help you.
+I wish I could be prepare you for your future.
 But you must learn things on your own since that is the way I learned.
 I’ll write again later, Dear One.